alexismgjackson-github/watcher/README.md

 ### _FIREBASE AUHTENTICATION_

-- Understanding the basics of authentication in web apps.
+- Understanding the basics of authentication in web apps
-- Setting up Firebase in a web app for managing authentication.
+- Setting up Firebase in a web app for managing authentication
-- Implementing user registration using email and password in a secure manner.
+- Implementing user registration using email and password in a secure manner
-- Enabling users to log in with their email and password and handling authentication forms and errors.
+- Enabling users to log in with their email and password and handling authentication forms and errors
-- Developing the functionality to allow users to log out of the app.
+- Developing the functionality to allow users to log out of the app

 ### _FIREBASE FIRESTORE_

-- Understanding the basics of Cloud Firestore in managing app data.
+- Understanding the basics of Cloud Firestore in managing app data
-- Setting up Cloud Firestore and configuring it for use alongside Firebase Authenticaton.
+- Setting up Cloud Firestore and configuring it for use alongside Firebase Authenticaton
-- Creating security rules to restrict read and write access to authenticated users.
+- Creating security rules to restrict read and write access to authenticated users
-- Adding object datatypes via setDoc.
+- Adding object datatypes via setDoc
-- Removing object datatypes via deleteDoc.
+- Removing object datatypes via deleteDoc
-- Updating in the app via onSnapshot.
+- Updating in the app via onSnapshot

 ### _FETCHING DATA_

-- Understanding TMDB API documentation such as query parameters and response format.
+- Understanding TMDB API documentation such as query parameters and response format
-- Fetching data from TMDB API, handling the response and errors.
+- Fetching data from TMDB API, handling the response and errors
-- Filtering undesired search results (such as explicit movie content).
+- Filtering undesired search results (such as explicit movie content)

 ### _RESPONSIVE WEB DESIGN_

-- Implementing media queries to add device breakpoints.
+- Implementing media queries to add device breakpoints
-- Using device breakpoints to change orientation, font size, etc.
+- Using device breakpoints to change orientation, font size, etc
-- Using CSS Position, Grid and Flexbox.
+- Using CSS Position, Grid and Flexbox

 ### _ACCESSIBILITY_

-- Calculating the contrast ratio of text, icons and background colors using Coolors' Color Contrast Checker.
+- Calculating the contrast ratio of text, icons and background colors using Coolors' Color Contrast Checker
-- Adding aria-labels and alt tags to buttons, icons, images, etc.
+- Adding aria-labels and alt tags to buttons, icons, images, etc

 ## MOST CHALLENGING